How to Pay for Study Abroad in 4 Ways

 2. Apply for grants and scholarships

-If you’re up to the challenge of filling out an extensive application, then fellowships, grants, scholarships are a fantastic way to receive study abroad funding.
+If you’re up to the challenge of filling out an extensive application, then fellowships, grants, and scholarships are a fantastic way to receive study abroad funding.
 The NAFSA website offers a comprehensive list of resources, but below are the few largest study abroad grants and fellowships:

 - Fulbright Scholarship: This is the largest US exchange program, awarding 2,000 grants to students every year so they can study in more than 140 countries.